DeplanckeLab/Neuro_Droso_ND75KD/README.md

 ### 1.4 Adding all metadata to the final Seurat object <sub>(see full code here: [[Rmd](preprocessing/S4_Pan_neuro_integrated_add_metadata.Rmd)])</sub>
 In this step we add the metadata generated in steps 1.2.a, 1.2.b, and 1.3 to the final Seurat object.

 This step finishes the preprocessing of the Seurat object, and generates a .rds file (also available to download on ArrayExpress).
-Next, we use this [S5_Create_Loom_From_Seurat_Object.Rmd](preprocessing/S5_Create_Loom_From_Seurat_Object.Rmd) R script to transform the Seurat object into a Loom file, and upload it to our ASAP interactive portal [asap.epfl.ch](https://asap.epfl.ch).
+Next, we use these 2 R scripts: [S5a_Create_Loom_From_Seurat_Object.Rmd](preprocessing/S5a_Create_Loom_From_Seurat_Object.Rmd) and [S5b_Create_h5ad_From_Seurat_Object.Rmd](preprocessing/S5b_Create_h5ad_From_Seurat_Object.Rmd) to transform the Seurat object into Loom and h5ad files, and, for example, upload it to our ASAP interactive portal [asap.epfl.ch](https://asap.epfl.ch).
 From this portal, you can visualize the datasets and download it as h5ad or LOOM file.

 [ASAP final link to be provided once published]